arjungandhi521/TheBetterReads/README.md

 Built with Xcode and programmed in Swift.

 # Credits
-Thank you to Berkeley Preparatory School for the resources to create this app and Jamie Farkas and Chase Smith for the guidance and help in designing and programming the project!
+Thank you to Berkeley Preparatory School for the resources to create this app and Jamie Farkas and Chase Smith for the guidance and help in designing and programming the project.